lsu-ddem/pathways-site/content/3_Audio/2_SynthsAndMusic/4_Lesson_4/index.md

 For this assignment you need to:

 Find an image of an action or event that might occur.
 Create a video game-like sound synthesis effect for this event.
 (Something like breaking a block with your head – Super Mario style.
 Or diving into a pool.)
 When the canvas is clicked, display an image of the event and trigger the corresponding sound event.
+Keep in mind that all events must be triggered from the same original click.

 Utilize a collection of these elements: